pve-loong64-port/proxmox-backup/docs/certificate-management.rst

   :align: right
   :alt: Create ACME Account

-Proxmox Backup supports both of those challenge types out of the box, you can configure plugins either over the web interface under ``Certificates -> ACME Challenges``, or using the ``proxmox-backup-manager acme plugin add`` command.
+Proxmox Backup Server supports both of those challenge types out of the box, you can configure plugins either over the web interface under ``Certificates -> ACME Challenges``, or using the ``proxmox-backup-manager acme plugin add`` command.